 Sprains and fractures share similar symptoms, and as a result, patients may put off seeking treatment.
 But if you have a foot or ankle fracture, lack of treatment leads to slow or improper healing, resulting in long-term pain and deformity.
 The board-certified podiatrists at Sacramento Foot and Ankle Center offer comprehensive treatment for foot and ankle fractures, from simple toe fractures to complex surgery to restore multiple broken bones.
-To receive expert care for a foot or ankle fracture, call the office in Carmichael or Sacramento, California, or use the online booking feature.
+To receive expert care for a foot or ankle fracture, call the office in Davis, Carmichael and Sacramento, California, or use the online booking feature.

 Your ankle joint includes three bones susceptible to fractures, the ankle bone (talus), and the ends of your two leg bones where they meet the ankle.
 Injuries to these bones are typically due to: